 Today the Allegheny Plateau is known for black cherry, maple and other hardwoods, but two hundred years ago these species were less numerous.
 Today's forest is largely the result of two things: the exploitation of timber at the turn of the century and years of scientific and sustainable management by the Forest Service.
-Disturbances like windthrow, fire, insects, disease, deer and human intervention worked together to create the unique conditions for black cherry and other hardwoods to become established and flourish.
+Disturbances such as windthrow, fire, insects, disease, deer and human intervention worked together to create the unique conditions for black cherry and other hardwoods to become established and flourish.

 Two hundred years ago, the forest in northwest Pennsylvania was mostly Eastern hemlock and American beech, with white pine along river bottoms and oak on the slopes of river valleys.
 Black cherry accounted for less than one percent of all trees on the Plateau.
 This old-growth forest was characterized by large trees and fallen logs.
 Deer populations were at naturally-regulated low levels, estimated at 10 deer per square mile, so the understory vegetation was dense and richly diverse.

 Even then the hemlock/beech forest was not totally primeval in character.
-Disturbances such as tornado and blowdown were a common natural event that created openings in the forest.
+Disturbances such as tornadoes and blowdown were a common natural event that created openings in the forest.
 Native Americans burned the forest to improve berry and oak mast production, hunting, and ease of travel.

 European settlers reached this area in the early 1800s.
-At first, trees were cut mostly to clear land for agriculture and provide timber for cabins and barns.
+At first, trees were cut to clear land for agriculture and to provide timber for cabins and barns.
 Soon, the first commercial water-powered mills cut small amounts of lumber from selected pine, hemlock and large hardwoods.
 By 1840, portable steam engines made circular sawmills practical, and mills that could process 10,000 board feet of lumber per day were common.

 Between 1850 and 1900, American society and technology changed in dramatic ways.
 People, moving West and in the growing cities in the East, demanded lumber to build homes, stores and furniture.
 Demand for paper and other wood pulp products increased.
 An eighty-fold increase in coal production led to the need for more lumber for mine props, timbers, and planks.
 Band saws came into use after 1880, making possible the construction of huge mills capable of sawing 100,000 feet or more of lumber per day.
 Railroads provided convenient transportation to consumers and markets.
 They also opened up extensive and previously inaccessible areas of timber with specialized locomotives such as the Shay which could traverse steep hillsides, uneven tracks and sharp curves.
 All of these factors supported large sawmill and tannery industries.

+In 2013, the TACF and ANF joined in a partnership to test the performance of the hybrid chestnut seedlings.
+Foresters on the ANF are currently testing the hybrids cold hardiness and ability to compete with natural regeneration.
+In 2014, the USFS Northern Research Station and in 2015, Penn State University joined the partnership in evaluating the hybrid chestnut and its silvicultural characteristics.
+Research scientist and foresters are currently designing and implementing studies to learn more about the silvics of the American and hybrid chestnut tree.
 Many large corporate forest landowners in Pennsylvania and other northeastern states simply abandoned the land and moved West in search of new forests.
 The land left behind often ended up on delinquent tax rolls, prompting a financial crisis for rural counties.
 The bare soil and logging slash made floods and wildfires a constant danger.

 In 1911, Congress passed the Weeks Act, allowing the federal government to buy land in eastern states for the establishment of National Forests.
 The Allegheny National Forest was established in 1923.
-The land was so depleted that many residents jokingly called it the "Allegheny Brush-patch".
+The land was so depleted that many residents jokingly called it the "Allegheny Brush-patch."
 Some worried the forest would never recover.

 Today many of the Eastern National Forests are primarily second-growth forests and different in character than National Forests in the West created from huge forest reserves of largely virgin forest.
 On the Allegheny National Forest, the trees are roughly the same age because they started growing about the same time.